1. Home

 What is HIPAA?

-HIPAA requires that health records of people be kept confidential and secure.
-It sets standards for how personal health information must be handled and stored.
+HIPAA privacy rules require that the health records of people be kept confidential and secure.
+It establishes strict guidelines for the handling and storage of personal health information of the patients.
 HIPAA requires organizations to maintain detailed records of any disclosures of personal health information.

-It also provides individuals with certain rights.
-They can request access to their health records.
-They also have the right to demand corrections to their health records.
+HIPAA also grants patients several rights.
+It includes asking for access to their medical records.
+They also have the right to demand any updates or corrections to their health records.

 It applies to the following: